 If you need to report a problem with snow and ice outside normal working hours – Monday to Friday 8.30am to 5.30pm – and you believe it is an urgent problem and a risk to public safety, please phone the police on 101.

-You can find all the latest information about County Council services that are being affected by snow and ice on our Somerset Newsroom.
+You can find all the latest information about our services being affected by snow and ice on our Somerset Newsroom.

-You can find details of schools and children's centres which have let us know about closures or restricted opening on the school closures page.
+You can find details of schools that have let us know about closures or limited opening on School Notifications – Closures and Partial Closures

 Waste and Recycling